 Companies that are using big data will likely require the distribution of data analytics across different systems.
 For instance, Hadoop is an open-source software designed for flexible and diffused computing in the big data ecosystem.
 However, that software originally had no security at all, hence effective security in diffused frameworks is still a challenge to achieve.

 How does this affect an organization?
 Well, it can take longer for companies to know when a breach actually occurs.

 Finding our data origin is really helpful when it comes to identifying where a breach has come from.
 You can use metadata to track the flow of data.
 Anyhow, metadata management is a self strategic issue for even large companies.
 Without the right framework, tracking such unstructured data in real-time is a challenge.
 Though it is an ongoing problem, it isn’t a big data concern.

 Big data analytics in real-time are gaining popularity among companies’ rivalry.
 However, implementing such a tool in real-time is even more complicated and produces an enormous amount of data.

 Such tools should be developed in such a way they should be able to evade false warnings of breaches when in reality there is no such threat.
 So, uncovering such false warnings can be time-consuming.
 Eventually, they distract white hat hackers from real malfunctioning and attacks and waste resources as well.

 Sadly, organizations that handle Big Data have to deal with such problems all around the year, without any anticipated end in sight.
-This is a never-ending fight that will become more and more difficult to win.
+This never-ending fight will become more and more difficult to win.
 Anyhow, you can make this battle easier by making small steps to your security enhancements, amend data access and usage, and regularly monitor your traffic with real-time screen monitoring.